pingcap/tiflow/README.md

 ## Executor

-Executor executes the tasks.
+Executor is the worker process to run the tasks.
+It receives `submit tasks` request from Master.

 ## Master-Client

 Master-Client is set to interact with master.
 Right now it only supports `submit-job` command.

-## producer

-producer mimics TiKV and generates records repeatly.
-The default address is `127.0.0.1:50051`.
-After launching the producer, write the address to the `servers` in the config file.
-If you want to read from multiple grpc stream, just repeat the address in the `servers` array.

-## playbook
+## Demo

-the workload is designed as three types of task
+the job of demo workload is devided to two parts:

+- Producer
+  - **Producer task** produces data continously.
+Every record has a table-id, ddl-version and a mark indicating whether it is a ddl record or data record. `Producer Task` shuffles records to different `Binlog task` to downstream side.
+  - **Binlog task** serves as a server to provide recorder.
+It is only in charge to data transferring.
+- Consumer
-- receive task. receives records from a single grpc stream.
-Assuming the task number is N, it recieves data belonging to M tables and dispatches a record to one of the M tasks according to the table id in the record.
+  - **receive task** receives records from a single grpc stream which connects to a **Binlog task**.
+It passes on data to `Syncer Task`.
-- hash task. do some simple computing task, fill the hash value in the record.
+  - **Syncer task** processes `DDL` record.
+It is supposed to wait all the other DDL with same version compeleted.
-- sink task. write the record to a local file, and records the ending time.
+  - **Sink task** writes the record to a local file, and records the ending time.

 ### demonstration